jbossdemocentral/bpms-mortgage-demo/README.md

 Note that the entire demo is running default in memory, restart server, lose your process instances, data, monitoring history.

+Sources for the demo client jar can be found in the projects directory.

 Supporting Articles
 -------------------